 For many independent car dealers in the UK, a website is simply viewed as an online showroom, a place to display stock and share contact details.
 But today’s car buyers expect far more.
-Before a customer ever walks onto your forecourt, they’ve likely already compared multiple dealerships online, viewed several vehicles, and decided which businesses they trust enough to contact.
+Before a customer ever walks onto your forecourt, they have likely already compared multiple dealerships online, viewed several vehicles, and decided which businesses they trust enough to contact.

 Your website is no longer just a brochure.
 It should be one of your most effective lead generation tools.
 Yet many dealer websites quietly fail at this job.
 They may look professional on the surface, but behind the scenes they lose potential enquiries every day.